Uganda: Bobi Wine arrested during rally, his office says | DW | 15.03.2021

 The presidential challenger was previously under house arrest after the contended election results were announced

-The singer, lawmaker and presidential contender had called for protests following a crackdown on his supporters and aides who, with hundreds reportedly detained.
+The singer, lawmaker and presidential contender had called for protests following a crackdown on his supporters and aides.

 Security forces surrounded Wine's house after police took him there following the arrest, his office said on Twitter